If you are looking for a few practical tips for your engagement photos, you are in the right place.

 Do you spend the weekend doing home improvement projects?
 Take your photographer along to Home Depot or Lowe’s and do a fun lifestyle session.

 Do you love amusement parks?
-Head to Hersheypark, Knoebels or Dorney Park and have your photographer take photos of you having fun on the rides, playing games, and sharing a cotton candy.
+Head to Hersheypark, Knoebels, or Dorney Park and have your photographer take photos of you having fun on the rides, playing games, and sharing cotton candy.

 Stick to one location (two at the most if they are close by)